Top 5 Most Powerful Empires In The World History

 What led to the fall of the Mongol Empire?

-It was an empire.
-It was basically led by a small, uncultured and uncivilized minority which treated all its subjects as slaves.
-No sense of belonging and no similar identity as “Chinese-ity” or “Roman-ity” could emerge.
-Such empires are bound to disintegrate sooner or later.
+It was a mighty empire.
+It was essentially led by a small, illiterate, and barbaric minority that treated all of its subjects as slaves.
+No sense of belonging or similar identity as "Chinese-ity" or "Roman-ity" could emerge.
+Such empires are doomed to fail sooner or later.

-It never managed to get its inheritance of throne straight.
-While the situation was not as bad as in usual Polygamist societies, where the country falls into a civil war as the dead king’s sons begin to murder and eliminate each other in a deadly musical chairs game, with the last surviving becoming the king, Mongols never had it really sorted out.
-When a Great Khan died, the kurultai elected one of his sons as the Great Khan, and the other sons got their own sub-khanates to rule.
-It was in the interests of the kurultai to elect an agreeable yes-man as the Great Khan, as one would not be a threat to the other sub-khans.
+It was never able to sort out its throne inheritance.
+While the situation was not as bad as it is in most Polygamist societies, where the country descends into civil war as the dead king's sons begin to murder and eliminate each other in a deadly musical chairs game, with the last surviving becoming the king, the Mongols never got it quite right.
+When a Great Khan died, the kurultai appointed one of his sons as Great Khan, and the other sons were given their own sub-khanates to govern.
+It was in the kurultai's best interests to choose an agreeable yes-man as Great Khan, as he would pose no threat to the other sub-khans.

-Economy based on slavery.
-Such empires are always doomed from start; even if the Mongol Empire had lasted for 200 years more, it would eventually have collapsed on economic failure - just like the Roman and Arab empires.
+Slavery is the foundation of the economy.
+Such empires are always doomed from the start; even if the Mongol Empire had lasted another 200 years, it would have collapsed due to economic failure, just as the Roman and Arab empires did.

-No more good generals. Ögödei was lucky in the sense he had three absolutely the best field commanders of the day; Subudei, Batu and Baidar.
-They, not any innate superiority of the Mongol armies, were the key to Mongol initial expansion and conquest.
-But once they were gone, the subsequent generals were more keen on office politics and court plotting rather than military matters.
-Nogai was no match to Batu, and Talabugha was no Subudei.
+There will be no more good generals.
+Gödei was fortunate in that he had three of the best field commanders of the day: Subudei, Batu, and Baidar.
+They, not the Mongol armies' inherent superiority, were the key to the Mongols' initial expansion and conquest.
+However, once they were gone, the subsequent generals were more interested in office politics and court intrigue than in military matters.
+Nogai couldn't compete with Batu, and Talabugha was no Subudei.

-Their enemies had learned to fight them.
-The invasion of Hungary 1285–1286 was a complete reversal of the 1241–1242 campaign, and Nogai and Talabugha got their noses bloodied.
+Their adversaries had learned how to fight them.
+The invasion of Hungary in 1285-1286 was a complete reversal of the campaign in 1241-1242, and Nogai and Talabugha were bloodied.

 3. The Roman Empire